 Paula's special soups, salads, humus and falafels every day.
 Fresh ingredients, herbs and spices.
 Gluten-free and vegan options.
 Recipe book out soon.
 For daily updates, see our Facebook page.

 Something for for everyone

 We're proud to have Matt Quinlan and his team here bringing many decades of hospitality experience to your service.
 Matt offers options from delicious traditional sandwiches and pulled beef ciabattas to avocado and humus on sourdough, with a range of rare special salads in between.

-Our coffee is a Goodly Barrow special blend, certified by the Rainforest Alliance and Fairtrade.
+We brew award winning Green Ocean coffee from Kenya.
 For tea, you have five choices, the specials coming from House of Teas in Tullow.
 Even the hot chocolate is exceptional.

 We have a wide variety of cakes and desserts.
 There are options for all diets.
 Most of our cakes come from the outstanding Carlow bakery, Émile Pâtissier